 If you’re a carefree optimist (or simply happy to be flexible with your plans), you could head over to the EU now* and teach English for as long as you’re allowed.

-It’s also important to recognise that your right to live and work in the EU will change after Brexit – and it’s possible that you’ll be unable to TEFL legally in the EU from 1 November.
+It’s also important to recognise that your right to live and work in the EU will change after Brexit – and you won’t be able to TEFL legally in the EU without the correct paperwork.
 While you shouldn’t have to actually pack your bags and leave overnight, your job may come to an abrupt end.
 As a minimum, make sure you register as a resident before the Brexit deadline and stay up to date on the specific requirements for the country you’re in through the UK government’s website https://www.gov.uk/uk-nationals-living-eu.